 Importance of Mental Health in the Workplace

 With mental and stress-related disorders escalating, organizations are acknowledging the importance of health and well-being in the corporate world.
-In addition to contributing to lower healthcare costs, addressing mental health strengthens resilience and performance.
+In addition to contributing to lower healthcare costs, addressing mental health strengthens employees’ resilience and ability to perform at their maximum potential.

 Stressors & Triggers